 - 3. Optimum solder amount when re-working with a soldering iron - 3-1.
 If the solder amount is excessive, the risk of cracking is higher during board bending or any other stressful condition.
-Too little solder amount results in a lack of adhesive strength on the termination, which may result in chips breaking loose from the PCB. - Please confirm that solder has been applied smoothly is and rising to the end surface of the chip. - 3-2.
+Too little solder amount results in a lack of adhesive strength on the termination, which may result in chips breaking loose from the PCB.
+Please confirm that solder has been applied smoothly is in section

+Please confirm that solder has been applied smoothly is and rising to the end surface of the chip.

+- 3-2.
 A soldering iron with a tip of ø3mm or smaller should be used.
 It is also necessary to keep the soldering iron from touching the components during the re-work. - 3-3.
 Solder wire with Ø0.5mm or smaller is required for soldering.